SeryioGonzalez/Azure_IoT_Lab/device/README.md

 ## Verify the Azure IoT hub is receiving your messages
 In order to see if Azure IoT Hub is receiving your messages, check the message counter in the Azure IoT hub module, as shown in the following snapshot highlighted in red.
-You might need to scroll down the menu on the right hand side in purple
+You might need to scroll down the menu on the right hand side in purple.
+You can see, IoT Hub has received 3 messages

 ![Snapshot](../images/iot-hub-10.png "IoTHub")